lochrist/UniSpritz/README.md

 ## Why Spritz?

-Since Spritz is mainly used to make game with Sprites:
+Since Spritz is mainly used to make games with Sprites:

 Sprites -> *Spritez* -> **Spritz**